Karasukaigan/OSRChat/README.md

 3. You can also scan a QR code with your mobile device to open the chat page.
 The QR code is available in the QR tab on the Settings page.

+## Suggestions

+1. If you plan to use Ollama, it is recommended to use the `huihui_ai/glm-4.7-flash-abliterated:q4_K_S` model (requires 22 GB of VRAM).
+Also, make sure to load the model once on the Ollama side before making a request, to avoid the first conversation getting stuck or becoming unresponsive.

+2. The current prompts are not perfect, so you may need to test and adjust them yourself.

 ## Contributing

 [Issues](https://github.com/Karasukaigan/OSRChat/issues) and [Pull Requests](https://github.com/Karasukaigan/OSRChat/pulls) are welcome to help improve this project.